Learning from flowsheets: A generative transformer model for autocompletion of flowsheets: Data

 \subsection{Real flowsheet data for fine-tuning}

 We collected 223 Aspen and DWSIM chemical process simulation files from the public domain.
-We automatically extract information from the simulation files and convert them to flowsheet graphs.
-Then, the process graphs are converted to SFILES~2.0 strings.
+We automatically extract information from the simulation files and convert them to flowsheet graphs using our in-house software.
+Then, the process graphs are converted to SFILES~2.0 strings using our open-source code~\cite{GabrielVogel}.
 Finally, we use the extracted flowsheet data for fine-tuning the pre-trained model.

 Table~\ref{tab:data-props} summarizes some key statistics of the synthetic and real flowsheet data set.
 The real data set shows a higher average node number, standard deviation, and vocabulary size compared to the generated data.